Johnny Polygon: 2011–2013: The Nothing

 In 2011, Polygon returned to his Oklahoma roots where he was featured on the back of This Land Press January print issue, as part of the paper's "True Tulsa" portrait series.
 In April 2011, Johnny Polygon starred as the titular character in a short film titled Where is Victor Black?, which was directed by Italian Vogue director Tommaso Cardile.
-The film, which co-stars Jennifer Missoni, was entered in the 48 Hour Film Project contest.Archived at Ghostarchive and the Wayback Machine: In an interview published in April 2011, he revealed earlier in his career a label based out of San Francisco offered him a record deal, on the condition that he transplant himself to the Bay Area and represent it as his hometown, Johnny Polygon declined out of loyalty to his hometown of Tulsa, Oklahoma.
+The film, which co-stars Jennifer Missoni, was entered in the 48 Hour Film Project contest.Archived at Ghostarchive and the Wayback Machine: In an interview published in April 2011, Polygon said he had declined a record deal that would have required him to live in California, out of loyalty to his hometown of Tulsa, Oklahoma.
 In August 2011, Polygon stopped by Los Angeles’ Knocksteady Live and performed "Limosexsuperstar", a new song from his upcoming project, Pussy Gun, for their podcast.
 Polygon's album Pussy Gun, had been announced for a 2012 release under Bananabeat Records.

 On March 7, 2012, Polygon released a trailer for a song titled "My Shit >" and released the song for free download, via his Facebook page.
 Almost eight months after performing the song for Knocksteady TV, Polygon released the un-mastered audio for Pussy Gun's lead single, "Limosexsuperstar".
 In May 2012, Polygon's song “Ebonics” was included in the original motion picture soundtrack to the film The Rock 'n' Roll Dreams of Duncan Christopher.On September 7, 2012, via his Twitter feed, Polygon announced that he is no longer signed or affiliated with Bananabeat Records and would release Pussy Gun independently.
 The music video for his song "My Shit", was also released on September 7.
 Polygon made his directorial debut in November 2012, directing the music video for THURZ's "Are You Not", which also features vocals from Polygon himself.